MRes EconomicsFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-A good MSc degree (or equivalent) in economics.
+A good MSc degree (or equivalent qualification) in economics.
 Consideration may also be given to students with exceptional academic performance at undergraduate level.

 See international equivalent qualifications on the International Office website.

-The programme is designed for students who are interested in potentially going on to further study at PhD level, and emphasises the knowledge and skills needed for PhD research.
+This programme is designed for students who might be interested in going on to further study at PhD level, and emphasises the knowledge and skills needed for PhD research.
 The programme may also be suitable for anyone planning to work as an economist outside academia, but seeking a good technical training as a foundation for their later career.

 REF 2014 results